overhide/overhide-ethereum/README.md

 # Health Check -- Endpoint

-This service furnishes metrics and a health check via the `/status.html` / `status.json` endpoints.
+This service furnishes metrics and a health check via the `status.json` endpoint.

 These are behind basic authentication.